ysimonson/stack.io/README.md

 ### Server API ###

+If the built-in server app does not fulfill your needs, you can create a server programmatically.
 To create a new server:

     var stack = require("./stack");
     var server = new stack.IOServer();